kadkins-pivotal/pcf-on-azure/poc-test-footprint.md

 ## BOSH Scripts

 Costs can be controlled by stopping the platform when it is not in use and restarting the platform when it is needed.
 The following scripts are helpful.
-Please note that the scripts take many hours to run to you must plan ahead.
+Please note that the scripts take many hours to run so you must plan ahead.

 ### Hard Stop Deployments

-There are several lines commented out in this script.
-They will delete the deployment and cleanup all orphaned data.
-Uncommenting these and running the script will in effect delete the entire deployment with the exception of the bosh director and the operations manager.
-This will signficantly reduce the cost when the platform is not in use.
-However, it increases the time required to spin the platform back up.
-Recreating the deployments is also not an option if this approach is taken.
-To spin the platform back up, you must enter opsman and kick off an deployment manually via the web interface.
-Your configuration settings from the previous deployments will be maintained by opsman.

 ```bash
 #!/bin/sh